azimiqbal/systemsEngineering/README.md

 # systemsEngineering
-Project work from systems engineering course
+Project work from systems design and engineering course